MOON-BOI-STUDIOS/MBU-SOLANA/README.md

    Follow the instructions in the game to log in using your Solana wallet.

 4. **Play & Enjoy**:
    Explore the city and engage in the arcade room experience.
+Complete the dragonfish quest.
+Top leaderboards!

 ## How to Play
-- **Download APK for Android mobile**: Link:
+- **Access via moonboi.io or Solana dAppstore on SAGA**: Link:
 - **Log In**: Use your Solana wallet with a minimum of 0.5 SOL and 10 million Bonk tokens.
 - **Explore**: Walk around the city and enter the arcade room.
 - **Upgrade**: Stand in front of an arcade machine to upgrade using Bonk tokens.